 “The character development in New Girl is unmatched.
 By the time this series ends, the main characters achieve financial stability and purchase homes.
 I can’t get enough of Jess’ cringe-worthy comments.” - Gigi Vaccaro, Marketing Associate

-"Chip and Johanna Gaines are some of my favorite people in the real estate game and almost my entire has is decorated with Heart & Hand from Target.
+"Chip and Johanna Gaines are some of my favorite people in the real estate game and almost my entire house is decorated with Heart & Hand from Target.
 I watch reruns of Fixer Upper year round." - Josh Fischer, Principal